xeelee/solar2d-tiled/README.md

 ### Repository structure ###

-* The whole repo is Corona SDK project
+* The whole repo is Solar2D Game Engine project
 * Library code resides in `tiled` directory (it can be included in other project by copying or creating symlink)
 * Code snippets can be found in `main.lua` (it is also very simple test suite which is executed after corona simulator starts)
 * `corona.lua` module contains helper methods which usually can do common operations on selector results